Are you attending a Children’s Hearing?

 Education as advocacy

-Our workshops are one of many ways people with lived experience of mental health issues can speak up about what matters to them.
-That’s why we describe LEARN as Education As Advocacy.
-Members of CAPS’ Collective Advocacy groups develop and deliver the workshops.
+CAPS collective advocacy groups have developed several workshops that provide information and learning from lived experience.
+They are one of many ways people with lived experience of mental health issues can speak up about what matters to them.
+That’s why we describe our workshops as Education As Advocacy.

 Feedback